mfqqio/rock_predictor/rock_predictor/README.md

 python app.py
 ```

 To close down the app, hit CTRL+C in command line.
-If you also wish to exit the virtual environment, remember to deacdtivate.
+If you also wish to exit the virtual environment, remember to deactivate.